senocular/senocular.github.com/articles/js_primitive_object.md

 mutate(obj, str)
 ```

+Since there's nothing to change in the string, there's no way of knowing if b is a value copy or a reference.
+All we know is that, comparitively, `b` is the same value as `str` in the outer scope.

 Note that primitives _can_ behave like objects.
 This is what allows them to use properties and methods defined by their respective types, methods like String's `toUpperCase()`.
 This behavior is enabled through _autoboxing_, a temporary wrapping of primitive values into their respective object type that grants them access to the primitive type's API.

 ```javascript